 Geez, have I mentioned—I hate it when they fight?

 Not that it’s always been this way.
 A few heated discussions, sure—but nothing major.
-Seemed like it turned ugly all of a sudden.
-I’m telling you, things get pretty intense until Mom finally sees some sort of humor in the situation!
+Seemed like it turned ugly all of a sudden a few weeks ago.
+Yeah, things get pretty intense until Mom finally sees some sort of humor in the situation!

 Brady kept bouncing all around Dad, chanting urgently, “Come on, Dad!
 Come on, Dad!
 Let’s go, Dad!
+Let’s go!
 Come on, Dad!”

 When Mom didn’t say anything more, Dad pushed Brady ahead of him, saying, “All right, let’s go, Bud!”

 “Oh, wait!”
-Brady, in his usual exuberant fashion, twisted away from Dad and ran back in to throw himself into Mom’s arms.
+Brady, in his usual exuberant fashion, twisted away from Dad and ran back in to throw himself into Mom’s arms, squishing poor Thomasyna.
 “Bye, Mom!”
 Kissed her and hugged her like he wasn’t ever going to see her again.

 He always did that.
 He’s the mushiest kid I’ve ever seen!
 He’ll be fifteen one day and still have to run back to get hugs and kisses from her, I bet!

 She hugged him back and kissed his whole face.
-He giggled and squirmed away, calling, “I love ya, Mom!
-See y’ later!” as he ran back to Dad.
+He giggled and squirmed away, calling, “I love yuh, Mom!
+See yuh later!” as he ran back to Dad.
 “Bye, Dev!
-See y’ later, too!”
+See yuh later, too!”
+Then he ran back to me and gave me his tokens of affection too.
+“Love you!”

-Dad didn’t go kiss Mom, though.
-Nor she didn’t call him back for one.
-Just called “I love you, too, Brady!” and let them go out the door.
+Dad didn’t come to kiss Mom.
+Nor did she call him back for one.
+Just called, “I love you, too, Brady!” and let them go out the door.

 Dad’s back was to us, so we couldn’t see his face or hear a thing he said.
 We tried to open the windows, but both stuck fast.
-Dad kept promising to fix them so Mom could have some fresh air in here.
-Never happened, of course.
+Dad kept promising he’d do something about them so she could have some fresh air in here, but so far they remained stuck.

-Out of breath and super excited, they leaned in the doorway expecting her to hop to instant action.
+Out of breath and super excited, they stood before her, expecting her to take their word and hop to it instantly.

-While Mom looked as if she actually believed them, she didn’t move right away.
+Mom drew in a breath, letting it out slowly.
+She looked as if she actually believed them, but she didn’t move right away.
 Just stared at them.
 Kind of like she didn’t really know what she should do.
 Or could do.
 Or maybe even, wanted to do.

-Tag pushed past Giff and came over to drag on her arm.
+Tag joined Giff in trying to drag her out of her indecision.
 “Irvey, come on!
 It’s not a joke!
 He’s not coming back!
 And he’s taking Brady with him!”
 Tag’s sixteen but he looks twelve.
 Small, but don’t cross him!
 “Come on . . . do you want that?”

 “And make sure Brady comes back with you!”